Wylfa nuclear power station: Other proposals

 In November 2020, it was reported that a US consortium of Bechtel, Southern Company and Westinghouse Electric Company was in talks with the British Government about reviving the Wylfa Newydd project, by building AP1000 reactors at the site.

 In January 2021, Shearwater Energy presented plans for a hybrid plant, to consist of a wind farm and small modular reactors (SMRs), to be installed adjacent to the existing Wylfa power station but separate from the proposed Wylfa Newydd site.
 Shearwater has signed a memorandum of understanding with NuScale Power for the SMRs.
 The plant could start generation as early as 2027 and would ultimately produce up to 3 GW of electricity and power a hydrogen generation unit producing up to 3 million kg of hydrogen per year.
 In April 2022, it was announced that Wylfa and Oldbury sites are candidates for two sets of EPR reactors to be constructed as the UK plans to construct up to eight new reactors this decade.
 These sites would be part of the next set of plants with the first being Hinkley Point C and Sizewell C. The Wylfa and Oldbury sites are likely to begin construction next parliament.

 In March 2024, during the Spring Budget, Chancellor Jeremy Hunt announced that the site would be purchased from Hitachi for £160m.
 This led to Wylfa being selected as the UK government's preferred site for a gigawatt-scale plant in May 2025.

 Following the change of government in July 2024, the gigawatt-scale proposal was abandoned – in November 2025, Wylfa was instead chosen as the site for the first planned use of small modular reactors in the UK.
+It is proposed that Great British Energy – Nuclear build three Rolls-Royce SMRs; the final investment decision is expected in 2029.